kleber-maia/iobjects/README.md

 4. If you are using Netbeans 7+, just Run the project (F6).
 If you are using another IDE, it may require some configuration.
 5. You should see the login screen in your default web browser.

 The following users will be automatically created on the first run.
-Additionally, you'll be able to insert all users and roles that you need by using the [Security Service](https://github.com/kleber-maia/iobjects-security-service) module's interface.
+Additionally, you'll be able to insert any users and roles that you need by using the [Security Service](https://github.com/kleber-maia/iobjects-security-service) module's interface.
 - Username: **@Super Usuário**, Password: **superusuario**
 - Username: **Administrador**, Password: **administrador**
 - Username: **Convidado**, Password: **convidado**